PingOne Advanced Identity Cloud

 12. Click OK twice.

-After you include any additional identity claims in tokens, you need to identify the well-known URI that the AD FS OpenID Connect service uses.
+In this step, you identify the well-known URI that the AD FS OpenID Connect service uses.

 1. In the AD FS editor, select Service > Endpoints.